-We use personal data to communicate with people, to promote the American Museum in Britain and to help with fundraising.
+We use personal data to communicate with people, to promote the American Museum & Gardens and to help with fundraising.
 This includes keeping you up to date with our news, updates, campaigns, and fundraising information.
 For further information on this please see Section 5 (Marketing).

 We use personal data for administrative purposes and for legal reasons (i.e. to carry on our charity work or show provenance of collections).
 This includes:

 - receiving donations (e.g. direct debits, gift-aid instructions, or provenance);